 True confession: I’ve been telling myself that I’m going to make hot cross buns for years.
 This Easter, with this find from Joy the Baker, I’m ready to get real with myself.
-Because who needs hard-to-make hot cross buns when you can have Hot Cross Pancakes.
+Because who needs hard-to-make hot cross buns when you can have Hot Cross Pancakes, shown at top.
 Genius!

 This Zucchini Ricotta Cheesecake from 101 Cookbooks is a light riff on a savory bread pudding with all the same ease.
 All you have to do is combine and bake.
 If you can’t find great zucchini (it’s a little early!), follow Heidi’s suggestion and use chopped spinach or whatever veggie you find that looks great.
 This recipe is very adaptable and will work with nearly any spring produce.

 These Egg Nests from Snow Deal are adorable!
 I’ve never seen anything like this before, but the step-by-step pictures here were inspired by a recipe from Simply Recipes, so I know it’s good.
 And what could be more perfect for Easter?!

 I’ve long sang the praises of store bought puff pastry.
 This stuff is a revelation, people.
 Thaw, bake and serve something fancy; it’s that easy.
 Martha uses puff pastry to make this very simple, very springy, very Eastery Asparagus Gruyere Tart.
 Just four ingredients for all this gorgeousness.
 Pretty amazing.